CAN I TAKE MY TRUCK HOME?

 WHAT TYPE OF DRUG SCREENING DO YOU REQUIRE?

-WILL ALL VIOLATIONS LISTED ON A ROADSIDE INSPECTION REPORT COUNT, EVEN MINOR VIOLATIONS?
+WILL ALL VIOLATIONS LIST ON A ROADSIDE INSPECTION REPORT COUNT, EVEN MINOR VIOLATIONS?

 All violations of the safety regulations appearing in the severity weighting tables and noted on a roadside inspection report during a relevant inspection will be used in the CSA Safety Measurement System.
 However, due to the severity weighting system serious violations will have a greater impact on a carrier's CSA scores than minor violations.